dcigic92/pp2-soccer-quiz/README.md

 ![Intro window](assets/images/readme/intro_window.png)

 ### Game window
-- Game window has question counter in top left corner and exit button in top right corner.
+- Game window has question counter in the top left corner and exit button in the top right corner.
 - Quiz question is random national team logo and under the question are 4 answer buttons.
-- If selected button is correct answer for 0.4 seconds will become green and if is wrong answer it will become red.
+- If selected button is correct answer, next 0.4 seconds will be green and if is wrong it will be red.
-- Under the game window are correct and wrong scores.
+- Under the game window there are correct and wrong scores.

 ![Intro window](assets/images/readme/game_window.png)